 After 12 years under management by Chuck Prather, Coos Bay was turned over to third-generation promoter Drake Nelson.
-Since then, this pretty little speedway on the idyllic Oregon coast has stayed the course as a NASCAR home track for the long haul.
+Since then, this pretty little speedway on the idyllic Oregon coast has stayed the course as one of the most stunning NASCAR home tracks in the U.S.

 There’s no camping at Coos Bay Speedway, but there’s lots of Oregon coast RV camping to be had close by.

 Sunset Bay has all the amenities that campers have come to love about Oregon State Parks and more, including yurts, sand volleyball pits, hiking , tidepools, botanical gardens and ample kayaking.
 If you’re planning on taking in the NASCAR races with the kids, you’ll be pleased to know that Sunset Bay is one of many family-friendly campgrounds in the Pacific Northwest.